Ashville, Ohio: Early American settlement

 In 1837, Richard Jr. sold his distillery to Mahlon Ashbrook.
 By 1845, Ashbrook had also built a gristmill on Walnut Creek and owned a large store that was run by his sister Iva "Ivy" and her husband Daniel Kellerman, who went on to be the first postmaster of the town, which was named Ashbrook at the time.
 That same year, Ashbrook helped lay out the town with the building of 25 new houses.

 In 1853, Ashbrook, was voted to the Railroad Committee for the speedy construction for rails to cover Ross, Pickaway, and Franklin Counties.
 The route of the railroad (like the canals before it) had a great effect on the success of the development of the area.
 Ashbrook manufactured barrels for the mill and distillery, and also had some outside trade in that line.

 The Ashbrook businesses failed in 1855, following his endorsement of a promissory note for a friend.
-When the friend failed to pay, Ashbrook was in debt for tens of thousands and lost much of his wealth to his creditors.
+When the friend failed to pay, Ashbrook was in debt for tens of thousands of dollars and lost much of his wealth to his creditors.
 Ashbrook migrated west, leaving part of his family behind.

 Like most of America, the town suffered a setback due to the Panic of 1857.
-The growth of the town was furthered hampered by the onset of the American Civil War.
+The growth of the town was further hampered by the onset of the American Civil War.